spikegrobstein/flatironschool-deployment_lecture/lecture.md

  * Systems and Software Engineer in one, specializing in automation and deployment
  * over 10 years of Linux experience

+## What this lecture will cover

+In this lecture, I will cover the steps necessary for taking the next great app that you build and have been running locally while developing and get it running on a server so anyone in the world can access it on the public internet.

+You'll learn how to get your first virtualized private server, or VPS, set up for your application, install your database software, and deploy the app.
+From there, you'll learn how to update your application on the server to fix bugs or add features in a way that allows you to roll back your code in the case of a show-stopping bug.

 ## Going from development to production

 ### Virtualization